All About Asthma

 - Reduce or even prevent asthma symptoms

-- No missed school or work because of asthma
+- Maintain normal functioning, No missed school or work because of asthma

 - No or minimal need for emergency department visits or hospitalizations